Buddy MacKay: Governorship

-Despite his defeat, MacKay became Chiles' successor when Chiles died unexpectedly on December 12, 1998.
-MacKay was at this time in Boston with his wife.
+Despite his defeat, MacKay still became Chiles' successor when Chiles died unexpectedly on December 12, 1998.
+That day, MacKay was in Boston with his wife.
 When they returned to their hotel room, they found a message about Chiles' death, asking MacKay to get on a plane to Atlanta, where they were picked up by a state crew and flown through thick fog to Tallahassee.
-At 12.30 a.m. the next day, the 65-year-old MacKay was sworn in as Florida's 42nd governor at his Capitol office for the 24 days remaining in Chiles' term.
+At 12:30 a.m. the next day, the 65-year-old MacKay was sworn in as Florida's 42nd governor at his Capitol office for the 24 days remaining in Chiles' term.

 "There's no great pleasure in this," said MacKay about taking a job he had sought, but got for a short time after his political partner's death.
 He also stated how sorry he was that he would be unable because of the short time and lack of mandate to take care of issues he had long prioritized, such as education and health care.

 Despite keeping a low public profile during his time as governor, MacKay made at least 56 appointments to various boards and to various offices, including two judgeships.
 He granted six pardons to female prisoners and was involved in such issues as the negotiation plan for the Everglades, and moderated some other disputes.
 Perhaps his most visible act as governor was signing Peggy Quince's nomination to the Florida Supreme Court.
 Quince was Chiles' last pick for the bench and it fell to MacKay, and then Bush, to sustain her nomination.

-Having been defeated in the 1998 election, MacKay was succeeded by Bush on January 5, 1999.
+Having been defeated in the 1998 election, MacKay was succeeded by Jeb Bush on January 5, 1999.